dda119141/mp3tags/README.md

 Usage:
   readTag [-?|-h|--help] --directory|-d [--title|-t] [--genre|-g] [--artist|-a] [--album|-b]

-This is an utility for changing tag across all mp3 files within a directory.
+This is an utility for changing tag across all audio files within a directory.

 Options, arguments: